 This island is one of the areas favored by tourists visiting Qeshm Island.

-There is another geological phenomenon – Aali Mohammad Valley – near Chahkuh Valley in Qeshm.
-The valley is more attractive than Chahkuh thanks to beautiful scenes the latter has created on its walls; water is easily seen in parts of the valley and this has added to its attractiveness.
+Another geological phenomenon – Aali Mohammad Valley – is located near Chahkuh Valley in Qeshm Island.
+More attractive than Chahkuh thanks to its beautiful scenes, Aali Mohammad Valley has also created on its walls.
+Water that is easily seen in some parts of valley added to its beauty.

-Aali Mohammad Valley which is located in the western part of the island and to the south of the Chahu-ye Sharqi spans along a north-south line.
-The valley’s northern opening is wide and vast, but it sharply narrows after a few meters.
+Aali Mohammad Valley which is located in the western part of Qeshm Island and to the south of the Chahu-ye Sharqi spans along a north-south line.
+The valley’s northern opening is wide and vast, however it sharply narrows after a few meters.

 The middle part of the valley becomes drastically narrow and almost impassable.
-There are places where the walls get so close to each other that visitors need to lift themselves up to pass through.
-In these parts, the height of the surrounding walls together with the narrow and dark path creates an eerie condition for some visitors and an exciting one for others.
+In fact there are places where the walls get so close to each other that visitors need to lift themselves up to pass through.
+The height of surrounding walls together with the narrow and dark path creates an eerie condition for some visitors, while it excite others.

 At its end, Aali Mohammad Valley leads to the northeastern walls of Salt Dome [of the Salt Cave].
-From this point to the southern coast, the path is completely different, and features of the outer part of the salt dome can be seen.
+From this point to the southern coast of Qeshm Island, the path is completely different, and features of the outer part of the salt dome can be seen.

 This castle, which is in Laft – an old village on Qeshm Island – beside Tala Wells, is known as Naderi or Nader Shahi (King Nader) Castle.
 But its construction predates Nader Shah.
 It is believed to have been built on the foundations of the ancient pre-Islamic fortresses.
 Ebrahim Kazerouni who visited the castle in Laft during the reign of Mohammad Shah, a Qajar king, has said that the castle dates to the Safavid era.

-There are multiple wells next to Naderi Castle in Laft.
+Tala Water Wells are located next to Naderi Castle in Laft.
 The hardworking people in the region dug them through Schist rocks which had covered the ground.
 Since a plaster layer lies at the bottom of the wells, water stays there healthy and cold for a long time.

-The number of these wells is said to stand at 366, equal to the number of days in a leap year; each day people used the water of one well.
+The number of these wells is said to stand at 366, equal to the number of days in a leap year; each day people of Qeshm Island used the water of one well.

-Kaseh Salakh is a featureless area, seven kilometers in length and about five kilometers in width, on the southern coast of the island.
+Kaseh Salakh or Salakh Bowl is a featureless area, seven kilometers in length and about five kilometers in width, on the southern coast of Qeshm Island.
 It has no flora or vegetation; there are no traces of life in it.

-Thousands of small and big dome-like hillsides and erosional patterns are seen there, those which have bubbled from under the ground, dried there and formed wide, interconnected foothills.
+Thousands of small and big dome-like hillsides and erosional patterns are seen in Qeshm, those which have bubbled from under the ground, dried there and formed wide, interconnected foothills.

 Deep at the heart of this wilderness, a healing spring of sulfur water is bubbling up from the ground.
 All these factors suggest that huge oil and gas reserves are in the underground layers of the area.